 Under his instruction, junior Renada Davis hit 26 homers, the third-most in NCAA Division I softball and most by a Wolfpack player.
 She surpassed the previous school record of 14 by 12 home runs.

 On the defensive side, junior Emily Weiman earned ACC Pitcher of the Year honors - becoming the first Wolfpack player to receive the honor.
 She led the conference in wins (33), innings pitched (323.1), appearances (54) and games started (52), all of which are school records.

 Throughout his playing and coaching career, Rychcik has produced champions and championships.

-In a 23-year hall-of-fame playing career, Rychcik won three International Softball Congress world championships and two American Softball Association national championships and twice was recognized by the U.S. Olympic Committee as the men's fast-pitch player of the year.
+In a 23-year hall-of-fame playing career, Rychcik won five International Softball Congress world championships and two American Softball Association national championships and twice was recognized by the U.S. Olympic Committee as the men's fast-pitch player of the year.